 Other forward-looking initiatives include gender-bias audits of a company's promotion process by searching for gender-loaded words, such as "aggressive" or "abrasive" in employee reviews.
 As feminist commentator Jill Filipovic recently wrote: "Ambition, in women, remains suspect because it breaks this expectation of servility."

-General counsels at larger corporations could also take a cue from Hollywood and customize a version of the "inclusion rider" made famous by Frances McDormand's Academy Award speech.
+General counsel at larger corporations could also take a cue from Hollywood and customize a version of the "inclusion rider" made famous by Frances McDormand's Academy Award speech.
 For instance, a meeting not attended by a diverse, representative group of employees could be postponed until the right voices are at the table.

 The same principle should apply when companies are selecting outside consultants, attorneys or advisers for their most pressing matters.
 Similarly, any employees representing the company on an industry panel could only agree to participate if the event includes a diverse representation of panelists.